adityanaranje/MOVIE-RECOMMENDATION/README.md

 ## Problem Statement:
 ### -> Just like Netflix many other apps are all about connecting people to the movies they love.
 For that it is must to provide user's what they need.
-So for that it necessary to know what the user need and that can be possible using recommendation systems.
+So for that it is necessary to know what the user need and that can be possible using recommendation systems.
 This gives a better user experience.

 ## Aim/Goal :
 ## To make a basic end to end web application for movie recommendation using content based filtering.